Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Waste-Free Future

-Working towards our vision of a waste-free future, we have partnered with external organizations for projects that increase the volume of packaging waste that is collected and recycled.
-Another important aspect of our projects is to drive new behavior by creating awareness amongst society about everyone’s role in helping tackle plastic waste – from industry to the consumers, from packaging manufacturers to the government.
-Here are some of the projects we are doing to do our bit.
+To realize our vision for a waste-free future, we have partnered with external organizations to increase the volume of packaging waste that can be collected and recycled.
+Driving new behaviors by creating awareness amongst society – from industry to consumers and packaging manufacturers to the government – is an essential pillar in our sustainable packaging journey.

 In Commitment With